-Cunca Lolos Village in Indonesia was established in 2001 as a farming settlement and has a population of just 152 people in 38 households.
+Cunca Lolos Village was established in 2001 as a farming settlement and has a population of just 152 people.
 It is one of 27 villages located around the 63,738-acre Mbeliling Forest.
-A public works fresh water project for the village was completed in 2006, but unfortunately the water was sulfuric and not suitable for consumption.
-Pipes installed during this project are still intact, and the water is used for irrigation, and for washing hands and feet after working in the fields.
+A fresh water project for the village was completed in 2006, but unfortunately the water was sulfuric and not suitable for drinking.
+Pipes from the old project are intact, and people still use the water for irrigation, and to wash their hands and feet after working in the fields.

-Currently, water for cooking and drinking must be hand-carried from a river more than a half mile away from the village, which takes about 45 minutes round-trip by foot.
-The villagers must cross the busy Trans-Flores highway in order to get to and from the river, posing a considerable risk to the children who collect water for their families.
+Villagers must hand-carry water for cooking and drinking from a river more than a half mile away from the village.
+Each round trip takes about 45 minutes by foot and requires crossing the busy Trans-Flores highway.
+This poses a considerable risk to the children who collect water for their families.